-- 2 tbsp unsalted butter or olive oil
+- 2 tablespoon unsalted butter, or olive oil

-- 3/4 cup parmesan cheese grated, plus more for garnish
+- 3/4 cup grated parmesan cheese, plus more for garnish

-- Prepare penne pasta per package instructions.
+- Prepare penne per package instructions.
 Drain pasta and set aside.
-Prepare the sauce while pasta is cooking.

 - Slowly pour tomato sauce into skillet, stirring to incorporate with the oil.
-Also stir in crushed red pepper flakes and season with salt and pepper to taste.
+Add red pepper flakes and season with salt and pepper, to taste.
 Let sauce simmer for 2-3 minutes, stirring occasionally.

 - Add vodka to tomato sauce and stir.
-Bring heat down to a simmer and let cook for about 10 minutes.
+Reduce heat to a simmer and let cook for about 10 minutes.